Difference Between CEH vs CPT

 Gaining access to the system is the most important phase of the hacker attack.
 It can happen over local area network (LAN) or internet, local access to a PC or even offline access.
 It includes stack-based buffering overflows, denial of service (DoS) and session hijacking.

 The enumeration or scanning phase involves examining the network based on information gathered during reconnaissance.
 The tools used are dialers, port scanners, network mappers, sweepers and vulnerability scanners.

 Maintaining access is vital to keep it for future use.
 Sometimes they maintain exclusive access through backdoors, Trojans, rootkits.
 The final stage is covering of tracks to avoid detection by security personnel.
-Certified Ethical Hacking (CEH) program covers these topics in detail and is tested by EC-Council before awarding certification which qualifies the candidate to take up challenging assignments in industry.
+Certified Ethical Hacking (CEH) program covers these topics in detail and is tested by EC-Council before awarding certification, which qualifies the candidate to take up challenging assignments in the industry.

 The exam tests the knowledge and skills of candidates in the following areas-